Dallas official wants NRA to move annual convention after the Florida school shooting

 (CNN)The National Rifle Association should move its annual convention from Dallas to somewhere else after last week's massacre at a Florida high school that left 17 students dead, a Dallas city official says.

-It's not appropriate for the group to meet in Dallas in May because there's so much gun violence in the United States, Dallas City Council member Dwaine Caraway said.
+It's not appropriate for the group to meet in Dallas in May because there's so much gun violence in the United States, Dallas City Council Member Dwaine Caraway said

-Assault rifles like the one used in the Florida school shooting should be outlawed, he said, and "the NRA needs to step up to the plate and they need to show leadership."
+Assault rifles like the one used in the Florida school shooting should be outlawed, he said Monday at a news conference, and "the NRA needs to step up to the plate and they need to show leadership."

 CNN's calls to the NRA for comment were not immediately returned.

-Caraway, who is currently serving as mayor pro tem, meaning he fills in when the mayor is absent, said he's expressing a personal belief about the NRA and has not initiated any action in the city government to stop the convention.
+Caraway, who is serving as mayor pro tem, meaning he fills in when the mayor is absent, said he's expressing a personal belief about the NRA and has not initiated any action in the city government to stop the convention.

 At a Monday news conference, Caraway said he had not spoken directly to any NRA officials.

 "I am saying to the NRA, reconsider yourselves coming to Dallas," Caraway said.
 "There will be marches and demonstrations should they come to Dallas and we, Dallas, will be the ones that have to bear the cost and the responsibility and to protect the citizens."

-Caraway noted that gun violence has visited Dallas before, with the 1963 assassination of President John F. Kennedy and last summer's slaying of five city police officers.
+Caraway noted that gun violence has visited Dallas before, with the 1963 assassination of President John F. Kennedy and the 2016 slaying of five city police officers.
 Caraway said he owns five firearms himself but thinks assault rifles should only be available for the military and law enforcement.

 "Who needs an AR-15 to go hunting?" he said.
 "Who needs an AR-15 to protect their house?"